githubedward/mapsocial-capstone/README.md

 <img width="1484" alt="screen shot 2018-12-19 at 9 48 43 pm" src="https://user-images.githubusercontent.com/41134618/50260867-e36e0100-03d7-11e9-92f8-e3e1a016d007.png">

 ### Pin a New Place
 To pin a new place, type address or name of place in the Google Autocomplete searchbar.
 When place is clicked, client will send request to Google Places API for the places details and it will respond with the data.
-Client will pin it on the map and send Post request to my server and it will save all the details on my database.

 <img width="1485" alt="screen shot 2018-12-19 at 10 18 46 pm" src="https://user-images.githubusercontent.com/41134618/50262213-026f9180-03de-11e9-94a7-780c216ff7aa.png">

+When user click 'Pin it!', client will pin it on the map UI and send Post request to my server and it will save all the details, which will be tied to the user's ID, on my database.

 <img width="1482" alt="screen shot 2018-12-19 at 10 18 56 pm" src="https://user-images.githubusercontent.com/41134618/50262228-12877100-03de-11e9-9e17-0874c1c0ee8b.png">

 ### Write something about a specific pinned place